seppedelanghe/E-Builder/README.md

 <!-- ROADMAP -->
 ## Roadmap

+Take a look at the project board [Version 1](https://github.com/seppedelanghe/E-Builder/projects/1) to see what features the project will have in the near future. \
-See the [open issues](https://github.com/seppedelanghe/E-Builder/issues) for a list of proposed features (and known issues).
+Or see the [open issues](https://github.com/seppedelanghe/E-Builder/issues) for a list of all things in progress (bug fixes, features and more).

 <br>